Author of novels Leyla's Travels and DRUZHBA, Tatar writer from Russia Daniya Jansi

 media and events

-Both novels are featured and appeared…
+Novels are featured and appeared…

 …in media outlets such as TV Culture, Buro247, Forbes, MAXIM, Pravila Zhizni (ex Esquire Russia), SNOB, Year of Literature, Yunost